gigamonkey/dungeon/README.md

 You are in a grand dining room with a crystal chandelier and tapestries on the walls.
 Propped against a wall is a broadsword with a rusty iron hilt.
-On floor is a loaf of bread.
+On the floor is a loaf of bread.
 On the bread is a green and blue parrot with a tiny eye patch.
 In the middle of the room is a pirate with a wooden leg and an eye patch.
 There is a swinging door to the west.